 Here are five dating guidelines for you and your teen to discuss:

-Be in the know - It's important that you know who your teen is dating.
+It's important that you know who your teen is dating.
 Teens are not always great judges of character.
 You need to have a sense of their significant other.
-Cheating, pressure to have sex and/or do drugs, verbal and physical abuse, spending so much time together that their grades take a hit, and bad influences are just a few of the risks when teens date.
+Cheating, the pressure to have sex and/or do drugs, verbal and physical abuse, spending so much time together that their grades take a hit, and bad influences are just a few of the risks when teens date.
 If you have a bad feeling about your teens' boyfriend/girlfriend, speak up.
 Rather than yank the relationship away, talk to your teen about your concerns, and ask questions.
 Get to know their significant other so that you can stay on top of what's going on.

-Accountability - When teenagers date, what they want the most is to be alone with their girlfriend/boyfriend.
+When teenagers date, what they want the most is to be alone with their girlfriend/boyfriend.
 While it may usually be harmless, it can also be a recipe for disaster.
 Set clear expectations for your teen, before they start dating, about what you expect and what you will not tolerate.
-Keep an eye out for secrecy, behavioral changes and a lack of accountability.
+Keep an eye out for secrecy, behavioral changes, and a lack of accountability.
 They may be signs your teen is doing something that violates your boundaries.
 Keep a cool head if an issue arises, knowing that teens (generally) like to do the opposite of what they're told.
 Have consequences set in place and enforce them.